 Magical, romantic, fascinating, and divine!
-Ancient legends tell the stories of the Moon’s magic spells, transforming humans into beasts, influencing people’s behaviour between sanity and lunacy.
-Writers are attracted to the moon’s romantic charms as well as its darker side.
+Ancient legends tell the stories of the Moon’s magic spells, transforming humans into beasts, influencing people’s behavior between sanity and lunacy.
+Writers are attracted to the Moon’s romantic charms as well as its darker side.

 Quick facts about the Moon: